The health benefits of time in nature, once the stuff of folk wisdom, are now the subject of medical interest. (Photo by

 Nature For All

 For its part, NCC has created a number of programs to increase the connections between people and nature.
 Its Conservation Volunteers program empowers Canadians to participate in hands-on conservation, restoration and research on their properties across the country.
-NCC also has close to 40 Nature Destinations (naturedestinations.ca), which offer access to a suite of properties ready to receive the eager hiker, amateur birder or nature novice.
+NCC also offers access to a suite of properties ready to receive the eager hiker, amateur birder or nature novice.

-“We’re pleased to share these select sites to help Canadians experience and connect with nature,” said Erica Thompson, NCC’s director of engagement.
+“We’re pleased to share select sites to help Canadians experience and connect with nature,” said Erica Thompson, NCC’s director of access and visitation.
 “The ‘great outdoors’ brings families and friends together, and can provide a greater personal appreciation of nature and the importance of caring for these special places.
-My recent visit to the Gaspé Peninsula, Quebec, including NCC’s Nature Destination at Pointe Saint-Pierre, reconfirmed to me the importance of spending time in nature, unplugging from all devices and celebrating the curiosity and inspiration that comes from time well-spent outside.”
+My recent visit to the Gaspé Peninsula, Quebec, including NCC’s project at Pointe Saint-Pierre, reconfirmed to me the importance of spending time in nature, unplugging from all devices and celebrating the curiosity and inspiration that comes from time well-spent outside.”

-NCC is encouraging people to explore its Nature Destinations, both on the ground and online, in all 10 provinces.
+NCC is encouraging people to explore its properties, both on the ground and online, in all 10 provinces.
 Visitors can experience a variety of activities, including hiking, walking, canoeing, kayaking, photography and wildlife appreciation.
 From Victoria to St. John’s, there are a blend of natural areas that are accessible in both urban and rural areas for people to take advantage of.

 Fall at NCC's Alfred-Kelly Nature Reserve, a Nature Destination in Quebec (Photo by NCC)

-NCC has several goals with its Nature Destinations program.
-It hopes to get people outside so they can enjoy the physical and mental health benefits of being active in nature.
+NCC hopes to get people outside so they can enjoy the physical and mental health benefits of being active in nature.
 NCC also hopes that people will gain an appreciation for the ecological benefits that nature offers, such as clean air and water, and the importance of conserving nature for future generations.